 Drop Bag Aid Station:

 There will be one drop bag aid station for TS100 participants only; Forethill.
-Racers must pick up their drop bags at the end of the race.
+Riders must pick up their drop bags at the end of the ride.

 If you DNF (Do Not Finish) and wait for the sag van to take you back to the start finish, you may have a long wait due to the sag van having to drive on the course, it is VERY SLOW GOING.
 Please be sure to have your patience cap under your helmet if you decide to DNF.
-“LA CASTIO” Rule: You will be charged complete and full costs for Search and Rescue if you; 1.
-DNF (Do Not Finish) or get pulled from the race by a race official and choose not to stay at an aid station 2.
+You will be charged complete and full costs for Search and Rescue if you; 1.
+DNF (Do Not Finish) or get pulled from the ride by a ride official and choose not to stay at an aid station 2.
 If you refuse to stop 3.
-You can not ride in the opposite direction of the race.
+You can not ride in the opposite direction of the course.
 4. If you do not comply to the rules and regulations of the TS100 5.
 If you do any of the above and continue riding the course.

 Medical aid will be available at every aid station.
 If you see a ride down, please stop and assist, then report to medical staff as soon as possible.
 Also be aware of where the downed riders location is on the trail, as best you can.

-This year’s race will start in front of Ice Lakes Lodge.
+This year’s ride will start in front of Ice Lakes Lodge.

 There is no camping on-site within the Serene Lakes area.
-If you would like to camp for the race, please consider these camping areas:
+If you would like to camp for the ride, please consider these camping areas:

 19940 Donner Pass road, Norden, CA 530-426-3632 (This is the closest lodge from the race start, approx 2 miles away)